 Since writing the last section with the examples of light switches and the whiskey drink, I decided to build a machine.
 It's a large black box that has three switches on it, just like in the room, and a spout on one end.
 Each time you flip a switch, the machine starts up, grinding and bellowing and rattling loudly.
 Then after a moment, a whiskey drink pours out of the spout, where I hold a cup to catch it.
 At first the machine only made whiskey neat, but depending on which of the switches was flipped it would spit out a different volume.
 My natural instinct was to try all of the combinations, all eight possible states, and record how much whiskey each one produced.
 Then I could label the points on the cube representing each of those states with those amounts of whiskey.
 Notice that these labels, with amounts of whiskey produced, are also some of the possible states for our simplest 1D whiskey drink.

-Volume of Whiskey
+Volume of Whiskey7 ml

 7 ml